JoshOrndorff/recipes/src/setup/README.md

 cargo build --release
 ```

-Delete the old chain before you start the new one (*this is a very useful command sequence when building and testing runtimes*!)
+Delete the old chain before you start the new one (*this is a very useful command sequence when building and testing runtimes*)

 ```bash
 ./target/release/substrate-example purge-chain --dev